 Back to wall toilets are installed directly onto the wall or a unit, making them nifty space savers.
 All plumbing and pipework is hidden, flowing straight into the wall as opposed to into a visible cistern as is the case with other types of toilets.
 Alternatively you could opt for a WC unit to match up with the rest of your bathroom furniture.

 However back to wall toilets are slightly more difficult to install than close-coupled toilets and the only access to the cistern is through the flush plate, making it potentially costly if something needs repairing.
 You will have to purchase a separate concealed cistern too, meaning the price will add up.

 They can however save space without compromising on style, which is a huge factor for many people.
-We love this RAK Series 600 which is neat and modern, perfect for a contemporary bathroom with slightly less space.
+Check out some of our top picks below!

 Wall Hung Toilets

 The epitome of modern, wall-hung toilets are growing in popularity thanks to their quirky look and wide availability of styles.
 The toilet pan is mounted to the wall and not the floor, making them easy to clean underneath and far more hygienic.
 Like back to wall toilets, the cistern is concealed inside the wall making them neat, modern and space savvy, although this cistern will need to be bought separately.

 Wall-hung toilets can be placed at different heights, making them fantastic if the primary user is a little taller (or shorter) than average, or has limited mobility.
 Whilst they can be tricky to install, wall hung toilets are modern, stylish and reliable - withstanding up to 200kgs in weight.
 We love these wall hung toilets below!

 Comfort height toilets are the best option for those who have limited mobility or need a little extra height.
 They are taller than the standard toilet, which relieves pressure on the joints as you sit and stand.